Coroner identifies body found in Shenango Twp. ditch - NewsBreak

 SHENANGO TWP., Pa.
 (WKBN) – The Mercer County Coroner has identified the woman whose body was discovered in Shenango Township last month.

-Ashley Rock, 32, of Cleveland, was found lying in a ditch along the Sharon-Bedford Road, not far from Route 318, on May 24.Salineville man charged in fatal hit-and-run facing more charges
+Ashley Rock, 32, of Painesville, Ohio was found lying in a ditch along the Sharon-Bedford Road, not far from Route 318, on May 24.Salineville man charged in fatal hit-and-run facing more charges

 The coroner said an autopsy was performed, but at this point, test results are still pending and no cause of death has been determined.